Skip to main content

 Note:

 Ensure that the target workflow in the template action has only one mandatory runtime parameter.
+If there are other parameters, those parameters should be optional.

 Workflow Runtime Parameter